lilithebowman/minecraft.js/README.md

 ## How to Run

+1. Start a local web server (e.g., `npm start` or `python -m http.server`)
-1. Open `index.html` in a browser to view the demo.
+2. Open `http://localhost:3000` (or your server's port) in a modern browser
-2. To generate the grass atlas, run `js/buildGrass.js` with Node.js.
+3. To generate the grass atlas, open `buildGrass.html` in the browser

+Note: ES modules require a web server and cannot be run from `file://` URLs.
 ## Current Status

 - Renders a single animated cube with correct texture mapping and perspective.